Morning Star rebellion

 The Morning Star rebellion (Swedish: Morgonstjärneupproret) was a peasant rebellion which took place in the Swedish province of Närke in 1653.
-It was called "Morning Star rebellion" because of the mace, commonly called "morning star", which was used by the leader of the rebels as a royal scepter.
+It was called "Morning Star rebellion" because of the mace, commonly called "morning star" given the shape of the head, which was used by the leader of the rebels as a royal scepter, and through which he was subsequently executed.
+While the rebellion was limited in support, compared to earlier peasant uprisings, it has survived in mythology and historiography as a vain but emphatic attempt by hundreds of peasants to dethrone Queen Christina, who abdicated the following year.

+Prelude

-The situation in Sweden had been a bit tense in the countryside in 1650, when the peasantry had protested and boycotted the law that required those living on the land of a noble family to serve in their land, protests which were however successful, as Queen Christina had this duty limited by law.
-Nonetheless, it created some tension.
+The situation in Sweden had been tense in the countryside in 1650, when the peasantry had protested and boycotted the law that required those living on the land of a noble family to serve in their land, protests which were however successful, as Queen Christina of Sweden had this duty limited by law.
+Nonetheless, it created tension.
+Persistent conscriptions among a population which had suffered grievous losses throughout Sweden's seventeen-year participation in the Thirty Years' War, but continued into the 1650s with wars against Poland and Denmark (which saw the apex of Swedish imperial power) was also a reason for malcontent.